dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

 3. link the Schematics to the project `npm link $PATH_TO_SCHEMATIC_PROJECT` (`npm link ../frontend-libraries/dist/core-ui`)

-4. run the schematics `schematics @ukis/core-ui:ng-add` or `ng generate @ukis/core-ui:ng-add`
+4. run the schematics `schematics @dlr-eoc/core-ui:ng-add` or `ng generate @dlr-eoc/core-ui:ng-add`

 to unlink use
 `npm unlink $PATH_TO_SCHEMATIC_PROJECT` (`npm unlink ../frontend-libraries/dist/core-ui`) // this unfortunately does not remove the full link so you have to run
-`npm uninstall @ukis/core-ui -g` // this leaves an empty folder @ukis in the global directory (`npm config get prefix`/node_modules) so remove it later if not needed
+`npm uninstall @dlr-eoc/core-ui -g` // this leaves an empty folder @dlr-eoc in the global directory (`npm config get prefix`/node_modules) so remove it later if not needed